AlexKumar19/fastpages-APCSP/_posts/2023-04-30-AP_computers_networks.md

 > As we have learned, a computer needs aa program to do something smart.
 The sequence of a program initiates a series of actions with the computers Central Processing Unit (CPU).
 This component is essentially a binary machine focussing on program instructions provided.
 The CPU retrieives and stores the data it acts upon in Random Access Memory (RAM).
 Between the CPU, RAM, and Storage Devices a computer can work with many programs and large amounts of data.

 List specification of your Computer, or Computers if working as Pair/Trio
-- Processor GHz:
+- Processor GHz: Intel Core i7
-- Memory in GB:
+- Memory in GB: 32 gigs
-- Storage in GB:
+- Storage in GB: 1 terabyte
-- OS:
+- OS: Windows 10

 Define or describe usage of Computer using Computer Programs.
 Pictures are preferred over a lot of text.
 Use your experience.
 - Input devices: lets a user interact with the computer- mouse, microphone, keyboard